-Data scientists used to be the company nerds.
+Data engineers used to be the company nerds.
 But data scientists — or data analysts, as well as their slightly older siblings, Business Intelligence (BI) analysts — have “glowed up.”

-Today, data scientists and analysts are heroes and MVPs, with the power to transform your business with near real-time analyses and spookily-accurate predictions that improve decision making, reduce risks, and boost revenues.
+Today, data engineers and analysts are heroes and MVPs, with the power to transform your business with near real-time analyses and spookily-accurate predictions that improve decision making, reduce risks, and boost revenues.

-So why do so many data scientists still have so many complaints about pain points in their job?
+So why do so many data engineers still have so many complaints about pain points in their job?
 And ironically, they all revolve around the same thing — data.
-More specifically, data scientists say they encounter:
+More specifically, data engineers say they encounter:

 - Difficulty in finding the right data sets